Why Native Plants are Important for Bird Gardens

 Choosing the Right Native Plants for Your Bird Garden

-Choosing the right native plants for your bird garden is crucial to attracting a variety of bird species.
+Choosing the right native plants for your bird garden is crucial to attract a variety of avian species.
 When selecting plants, consider the birds' feeding habits, nesting requirements, and preferred habitats.
 Here are some tips to help you choose the right native plants for your bird garden:

-1. Research Native Plants in Your Region: Research the native plants in your region suitable for bird gardens.
-This will help you choose plants adapted to your local climate, soil, and wildlife.
-Consult with local nurseries, botanical gardens, or online resources to find the right plants for your garden.
+1. Research Native Plants in Your Region: Research the native plants in your region that are suitable for bird gardens.
+This will help you to choose plants that are adapted to your local climate, soil, and wildlife.
+You can consult with local nurseries, botanical gardens, or online resources to find the right plants for your garden.

 3. Plant Flowers for Nectar: Many birds, including hummingbirds, feed on nectar from flowers.
 Plant native flowers that produce nectar, such as bee balm, cardinal flower, and trumpet vine.